How to Configure a Cisco Router in GNS3 Basically

 Step 2: Assigning an IP Address to the Router’s Interface

-No shutdown command opens the closed interface.
-If you want to close the interface, you should only use the shutdown command.
+The “no shutdown” command opens the closed interface.
+However, if you want to close the interface, type “shutdown” and press Enter.

 ISTANBUL#conf t